Removing Unknown Clothing Stains

 Mix one part of ammonia with eight portions of water.
 Apply directly to the stain and let it sit for eight hours.
 Then, wash the treated garment separately from the rest of your laundry.

-2. Enzyme Laundry Detergent Stain Remover
+2. Laundry Detergent Stain Remover

 Enzymes in laundry detergent help remove protein-based stains, such as blood and chocolate, and are often quite effective on unknown stains.
 Add one teaspoon of laundry detergent that contains enzymes to one cup of water.

 Work the solution into the stained area until fully saturated, and allow it to sit for 10-15 minutes.
-Wash as usual at the warmest wash water temperature that is safe for the garment.
-Check the care label tag for this information.
+Wash as usual at the warmest safe wash water temperature for the garment.

 3. Dishwashing Liquid